Death Toll In Genoa Bridge Collapse Rises To 39

 Italian political leaders have been quick to point the finger at the private company responsible for maintaining the Ponte Morandi Bridge, which was built in the 1960s.
 Autostrade operates many of Italy's toll highways, according to The Associated Press.

-"Those responsible for the Genoa tragedy have a name and surname, and are Autostrade per l'Italia," Deputy Prime Minister Luigi Di Maio wrote on Facebook, as translated by Google.
+"Those responsible for the Genoa tragedy have a name and surname, and they are Autostrade per l'Italia," Deputy Prime Minister Luigi Di Maio wrote on Facebook, as translated by Google.

 "We have one of the biggest dealers in Europe that tells us that the bridge was safe and there was [no way] to imagine the collapse," Di Maio wrote.
 "Autostrade had to do the maintenance and did not do it."

 Transport Minister Danilo Toninelli called on Autostrade's leadership to resign, accusing the company of putting profits ahead of safety.
-He said he had begun the process of cancelling the company's contract and imposing fines of some $170 million.
+He said he had begun the process of canceling the company's contract and imposing fines of some $170 million.

 But Autostrade defended its overall safety record.

 From 2012 to 2017, "the company's investments in safety, maintenance and upgrading of the network have exceeded 1 billion euros a year," Autostrade said in a statement emailed to NPR.
-The company added that its safety investments have resulted in have resulted in fewer deaths and accidents.
+The company added that its safety investments have resulted in fewer deaths and accidents.

 Deputy Prime Minister Matteo Salvini said he would work to "identify the culprits of this disaster, which will not go unpunished."
 He tweeted that those responsible will "pay dearly."